 Book

-This pocket data book contains the main indicators of the digital economy development in the Russian Federation: gross domestic expenditure, use of digital technologies by households, individuals, and enterprises, personnel, infrastructure, ICT sector enterprises activity, etc. The data book includes information of the Russian Federal State Statistics Service (Rosstat), Ministry of Digital Development, Communications and Mass Media of the Russian Federation, Ministry of Science and Higher Education of the Russian Federation, Federal Customs Service of Russia, Russian Central Bank (Bank of Russia), European Statistical Office (Eurostat), Organisation for Economic Co-operation and Development (OECD), International Telecommunication Union (ITU), United Nations Conference on Trade and Development (UNCTAD), UN Department of Economic and Social Affairs, World Intellectual Property Organization (WIPO), Scopus database, and results of methodological and analytical studies of the HSE Institute for Statistical Studies and Economics of Knowledge.
-In some cases, the presented data specify those published earlier.
+This pocket data book contains main S&T and innovation indicators for the Russian Federation.
+The publication includes the most recent statistical data on R&D input and output, as well as international comparisons.
+The data book includes information of the Russian Federal State Statistics Service (Rosstat), Ministry of Science and Higher Education of the Russian Federation, Russian Federal Service for Intellectual Property (Rospatent), Organisation for Economic Co-operation and Development (OECD), European Statistical Office (Eurostat), UNESCO, World Intellectual Property Organisation (WIPO), national statistical offices of other countries, and results of methodological and analytical studies of the HSE Institute for Statistical Studies and Economics of Knowledge.
+In some cases, 2022 data are preliminary.

 -